Rian1010/Charity-Website/README.md

 ```

 The code above, is used to set values to the stored properties in the Email.JS template, which are first_template, from_name, from_email and project_request.
 Afterwards, there are two functions in a then statement that display a thank you and confirmation message, if
 a user's message got sent.
-However, the second function in the then statement gets triggered instead, if an error occurs, so that it displays a text, which lets one know that an error.
+However, the second function in the then statement gets triggered instead, if an error occurs, so that it displays a text, which lets one know of the error.

-The sendMail function gets called in the sendMsg function, which is located inside of another function.
-That other function, also makes sure that an alarm pops up, in case a user forgets to fill in a required field, before clicking on the submit button.
+The sendMail function gets called in the sendMsg function, which is located inside of another function that causes the page to load before triggering what is inside of it.
+The other function, inside of it, makes sure that an alarm pops up, in case a user forgets to fill in a required field, before clicking on the submit button.

-As for the 'Statistics' page, crossfilter.JS, D3.JS and DC.JS were used to create interactive charts.
+As for the 'Statistics' page, crossfilter.JS, D3.JS and DC.JS, those were used to create interactive charts.
 The queue is used to connect to the JSON files and the createDataVis function connects to the each function below it and
 renders all of them.
 The show_country_data function displays three charts that are connected, so that users can visually compare the given data.
-Below this function, there are three further functions that display other graphs with different kinds of data to be show to a user.
+Below this function, there are three further functions that display other graphs with different kinds of data to be shown to a user.

 All JavaScript codes were tested through the console in the dev tools by using console.log to check if the codes work or not.